Welcome to Life Skills & PSHE!

 Our Life Skills and PSHE curriculum is based around three core themes:

-All children have one Life Skills target on their ILP which they work towards for a full term.
-Sensory learners have two Independence and Self help targets.
+All children who access the semi formal/formal White Ash Curriculum have one Life Skills target on their ILP which they work towards for a full term.
+Sensory learners who access the pre-formal White Ash Sensory Curriculum have two Independence and Self help targets.
 Teachers must use all three areas of the Life Skills and PSHE progression document (as above) when setting SMART ILP Life Skills targets to ensure a broad and balanced curriculum is covered.

 Life Skills targets are met throughout daily routines or other curriculum areas.
 This is dependent on cohorts and individual targets.
 Class teachers display this on their timetables.